-Münchener Rückversicherungs-Gesellschaft Aktiengesellschaft in München holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-Assicurazioni Generali S.p.A still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Münchener Rückversicherungs-Gesellschaft Aktiengesellschaft in München holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Assicurazioni Generali S.p.A still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Assicurazioni Generali S.p.A, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Münchener Rückversicherungs-Gesellschaft Aktiengesellschaft in München, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

 This comparison is anchored in long-term financial trajectory similarity within the selected peer universe.